 Where do I turn in the answers to the questions on the workbook documents?

-Again, like the assignments, these are for your use -- they aren't turned in.
+These are for your use -- they aren't turned in.
 Please use them to focus your document study.

 What do I do if I find a broken link or something that doesn't work in a lecture?